Mindful at Schenna’s cultural sites

 In case of an alarm: stay calm, leave the building quickly, and proceed to the assembly point.

-Dogs are not allowed in churches and at Schenna Castle.
+Dogs are not allowed in churches, the cemetery and at Schenna Castle.